 - Again you have to repeat the same steps for any bill payments in the list that you can find on the left side.

 Finally, you can run your Profit and Loss report once again and you’ll find the Unapplied Cash Bill Payment Expense account is not showing in your report anymore.
 In other words, it was already removed from your report.

 Common Issues that users face

-Question that may arise in your mind is: What is the reason behind the appearing of unapplied cash income in the profit and loss report?
-Say, the invoices were created by you for the customers.
-Few of the customers have given the deposit for the month of excursion prior to the excursion, before the invoice is finalized.
+The question that may arise in your mind is: What is the reason behind the appearance of unapplied cash income in the profit and loss report?
+Say, you created the invoices for the customers.
+Few of the customers have given the deposit for the month of excursion prior to the excursion before the invoice is finalized.

 Need Professional Help?

 Get Expert Advice to Fix All Accounting & Bookkeeping Problems

 This account is usually used to report cash basis revenue from customer payments received but not applied to any form of sales.
 Simply put that you’ve taken the money in, but never declared the revenue in a sales form.
 Usually, the payment date is before the date of the invoice on which it is applied.

 How do I remove the Unapplied Cash Payments in the income tracker of QB Desktop?

 Unapplied Payments arise when invoices are removed, overpaid by the consumer, or not applied to an invoice.
 They always show up as being paid.
 To remove these transactions, the open invoices can be applied to: